ksharindam/thumbnail-cleaner/README.md

-# thumbnail-cleaner
+# Thumbnail Cleaner
+Cleans unnecessary orphan thumbnails that is no longer used.

-Version : 1.0
+Version : 2.0

-Platform : Unix and GNU/Linux
+Platform : GNU/Linux

+ This program keeps necessary thumbnails of jpg, png, gif, mp4, mkv files.
+ It deletes thumbnails inside ~/.thumbnails/normal folder.

-### Descriptions
+### Install
 Run this program by running in terminal...

+ `./orphan.py`

+To install run...
- python3 orphan.py
+`sudo install orphan.py /usr/local/bin`

- This program remove unnecessary orphan thumbnails that is no longer used.

- Thus maintains thumbnails and saves storage space.

- This program keeps necessary thumbnails of jpg, png and gif files.

- It deletes thumbnails of $HOME/.thumbnails/normal folder.